Billypeterlennards/137-GPS-Tracker/README.md

 + **[Simplest way]** Using your Android device [download the .apk](https://github.com/lukehb/137-GPS-Tracker/releases/tag/0.01), then go to your downloads folder tap on the .apk and install it.
 + **Or** [Download the .apk](https://github.com/lukehb/137-GPS-Tracker/releases/tag/0.01) to your computer and run ```adb install gps_tracker.apk```.
 + **Or** [download the .apk](https://github.com/lukehb/137-GPS-Tracker/releases/tag/0.01) to your computer, then transfer it onto the device, then install an [.apk installer](https://play.google.com/store/search?q=apk%20installer&hl=en) to your device and use that to install it.

+## Where are the recorded trails stored and how do I get them?
+They are stored on the root of the device under a folder called "trails".
+To collect the trails plug your device into your computer, then change it to file transfer mode, and then finally copy the files to your computer.